-The National Suicide Research Foundation is not a service-provider; however, there are a number of excellent resources available nationally.
+The National Suicide Research Foundation is not a service-provider.

 For information on mental health supports and services closest to you.